On some aspects of the discretization of the Suslov problem: Preliminaries

 \subsection{The nonholonomic setting}

-We define a nonholonomic Lagrangian system as a triple $(G,L,D)$, where $G$ is a finite dimensional manifold, $L:TG\Flder\R$ is the Lagrangian function and $D\subset TG$ is a {\it constraint distribution}, which we assume to be a constant rank {\it linear vector subbundle} of $TG$ and non-integrable in the Frobenious sense.
-In this work we are interested in the particular instance $G=SO(3)$; however, the results introduced in the preliminary sections refer to any Lie group, and therefore we stick to the notation $G$.
-Locally, the linear constraints are written as follows:
+We define a nonholonomic Lagrangian system on a Lie group as a triple $(G,L,D)$, where $G$ is the Lie group, $L:TG\Flder\R$ is the Lagrangian function and $D\subset TG$ is a {\it constraint distribution}, which we assume to be a constant rank {\it linear vector subbundle} of $TG$ and non-integrable in the Frobenious sense.
+Locally, the constraints are written as follows: